 Location: 8-25 Masumicho, Ikeda

-Big Bang is a four levelled, space-themed museum designed for kids of all ages, with heaps of hands-on activities and would be an absolute highlight of your trip for any kids obsesses with outer space and astrology.
+What to do in Osaka Japan when it’s raining?
+Head to Children’s Museum BIG BANG.
+This indoor four levelled, space-themed museum is designed for kids of all ages, with heaps of hands-on activities and would be an absolute highlight of your trip for any kids obsessed with outer space and astrology.

 There is so much to do here; you’re sure to have a great day.
 One floor is filled with an adventure playground for climbing, swinging, and sliding.
 There are also displays filled with everything from rocket engines to astronaut outfits and the museum even has areas dotted around with toys for little ones.
 Other highlights include a space kitchen and electronic zoo where kids can have drawings of their own animals come to life.